pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 ```

 When `self.dismiss()` is invoked, SwiftUI finds the closet parent view that is presented in the
 navigation stack, and removes that state from the collection powering the stack.
-This can be
+This be
-incredibly useful, but it is also relegated to the view layer.
+incredibly useful, yet it is also relegated to the view layer.
 It is not possible to use
-`dismiss` elsewhere, like in an observable object, which would allow you to have nuanced logic
+`dismiss` elsewhere, like in an observable object, which would allow thou to hast nuanced logic
 for dismissal such as validation or async work.

 The Composable Architecture has a similar tool, except it is appropriate to use from a reducer,
-where the rest of your feature's logic and behavior resides.
+where the rest of thy feature's logic and portance resides.
 It is accessed via the library's
 dependency management system (see <doc:DependencyManagement>) using ``DismissEffect``:

 ```swift